luislopez-dev/Razor-Pages-Selenium-Docker-Github-Actions-TDD-Starter-Kit/README.md

 <img width="578" height="404" alt="520527297-0764a3f9-4737-4d57-aae4-deaf11605441" src="https://github.com/user-attachments/assets/43d80601-16a6-4d89-8933-d0ae8cf0a267" />

 ## Development Approach
 The solution follows a TDD-oriented workflow, incorporating unit and integration tests to validate key components and ensure code quality from the early stages of development.
 In addition, end-to-end tests are implemented using Selenium to verify critical user flows in a real browser environment.
-This approach helps support safer, more predictable, and reliable development cycles.

 ## Continuous Integration
 The repository includes a CI pipeline built with GitHub Actions.
 This workflow automates test execution and verifies that every change meets the defined standards.